Further reading

 ISBN number 0 9516845 0 7.

-Last published in September 1991 and recently re-issued
+Last published in September 1991 and now re-issued as an ebook for Kindle and the like

 Another good source of information is an article which appeared in the October and November 1994 issues of Steam World, which included some photographs (including colour) and some fascinating recollections about the line with some anecdotes about Old Dalby itself.
 The author, a Mr C J Chellis, spent part of his childhood in Old Dalby.